Second Italo-Ethiopian War: Italian invasion

 At 5:00 am on 3 October 1935, De Bono crossed the Mareb River and advanced into Ethiopia from Eritrea without a declaration of war.
-Aircraft of the Regia Aeronautica scattered leaflets asking the population to rebel against Haile Selassie and support the "true Emperor Iyasu V".
-Forty-year-old Iyasu had been deposed many years earlier but was still in custody.
-In response to the Italian invasion, Ethiopia declared war on Italy.
+General De Bono's attack force included I East African Army Corps, under General Ruggero Santini, on the left; II East African Army Corps, under Lieutenant General Pietro Maravigna, on the right, and the Eritrean Army Corps (Corpo d'Armata Indigeni), under General Alessandro Pirzio Biroli, in the center.
+On De Bono's flanks, the eastern lowlands included the 13th and 26th Colonial battalions, a Libyan battalion, and three irregular bands in the regions of Massawa, northern Danakil, and southern Danakil.
+The western lowlands included the 27th and 28th Colonial battalions, a unit of irregulars and Libyan volunteers supported by the 17th Colonial Battalion.

 At this point in the campaign, the lack of roads represented a serious hindrance for the Italians as they crossed into Ethiopia.
 On the Eritrean side, roads had been constructed right up to the border.
 On the Ethiopian side, these roads often transitioned into vaguely defined paths, and the Italian army used aerial photography to plan its advance, as well as mustard gas attacks.

 On 5 October the Italian I Corps took Adigrat, and by 6 October, Adwa (Adowa) was captured by the Italian II Corps.
 Haile Selassie had ordered Duke (Ras) Seyoum Mangasha, the Commander of the Ethiopian Army of Tigre, to withdraw a day's march away from the Mareb River.
 Later, the Emperor ordered his son-in-law and Commander of the Gate (Dejazmach) Haile Selassie Gugsa, also in the area, to move back 55 and 35 mi from the border.

-On 11 October, Gugsa surrendered with 1,200 followers at the Italian outpost at Adagamos; Italian propagandists lavishly publicised the surrender but fewer than a tenth of Gugsa's men defected with him.
+On 11 October, Gugsa surrendered with 1,200 followers at the Italian outpost at Idaga Hamus.
+Italian propagandists lavishly publicised the surrender but fewer than a tenth of Gugsa's men defected with him.
 On 14 October, De Bono proclaimed the end of slavery in Ethiopia but this liberated the former slave owners from the obligation to feed their former slaves, in the unsettled conditions caused by the war.
 Much of the livestock in the area had been moved to the south to feed the Ethiopian army and many of the emancipated people had no choice but to appeal to the Italian authorities for food.
 By 15 October, De Bono's forces had advanced from Adwa and occupied the holy capital of Axum.
 De Bono entered the city riding on a white horse and then looted the Obelisk of Axum.
-To Mussolini's dismay, the advance was methodical and on 8 November, the I Corps and the Eritrean Corps captured Makale.
+To Mussolini's dismay, the advance was methodical and on 8 November, the I Corps and the Eritrean Corps captured Mekelle.
 The Italian advance had added 56 mi to the line of supply and De Bono wanted to build a road from Adigrat before continuing.
-On 16 November, De Bono was promoted to the rank of Marshal of Italy (Maresciallo d'Italia) and in December was replaced by Badoglio to speed up the invasion.